 (e) Webelos Walkabout

-3. In addition to the five required adventures, complete at least one elective adventure of your den's or family's choosing.
+3. In addition to the four required adventures, complete at least two elective adventures of your den's or family's choosing.

 4. With your parent, guardian, or other caring adult, complete the exercises in the pamphlet entitled How to Protect Your Children From Child Abuse: A Parent's Guide